 Requests must be submitted at least 3 weeks prior to the travel dates.
 If an emergency arises, accommodations to the 3-week requirement will be considered.
-Veterans that have a PO must also receive approval from their PO and complete any necessary paperwork that is required through that process.
+Veterans that have a PO must also receive approval from their PO and complete any necessary paperwork that is required by the PO.